Q. What is a Patent?

 Q. How much does it cost to obtain a patent?

 This varies from country to country and from case to case.
 It is also affected by the route via which patent protection is pursued.
-As an indication, the cost of drafting a patent application for a new invention submission can be between £3,000-£5,000 (plus VAT, where payable), but the costs can be significantly higher if the technology is complex or the invention is being developed during the drafting process.
+As an indication, the cost of drafting a patent application for a new simple mechanical invention can be between £3,500-£5,000 (plus VAT, where payable), but the costs can be significantly higher if the technology is complex or the invention is being developed during the drafting process.
 Additional costs will be incurred for filing the application, requesting search and examination, dealing with any objections raised by the Patent Examiner during the examination phase, and if the application is allowed, grant.
 These costs will depend upon the country of filing, and how complex the Examiner's objections are.
-By way of example, the cost of filing an application in the UK, with a search request is currently around £820 (plus VAT, where payable) and the cost of requesting examinaton is currently £220 (plus VAT, where payable).
+By way of example, the cost of filing an application in the UK, with a search request is currently around £860 (plus VAT, where payable) and the cost of requesting examinaton is currently £220 (plus VAT, where payable).
 Annual renewal fees are also payable to maintain the patent in force, in some jurisdictions these are due while the application is pending and in others they are not due until after the applciation grants, but accumulated renewal fees may be payable upon grant.
 We can give you more precise cost estimates based on your specific requirements.

 Q. In which countries should I apply for patents?